Crowthers History, Family Crest & Coats of Arms

 The name Crowthers finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a person who played a crowd, a stringed instrument similar to a fiddle or six-string violin.
 This instrument was known as a crouth or croude in Old English, and is still known as a crwth in Wales and as a cruit in Ireland.
 People in the West of England still refer to a fiddle as a crowdy-kit.
 Professional musicians of this sort made their livings primarily by playing at medieval fairs and wedding feasts.
 In Scotland "crowdie" means porridge.

 Early Origins of the Crowthers family

-Another 207 words (15 lines of text) covering the years 1830, 1874, 1642 and 1646 are included under the topic Early Crowthers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crowthers research.
+Another 104 words (7 lines of text) covering the years 1830, 1874, 1642 and 1646 are included under the topic Early Crowthers History in all our PDF Extended History products and printed products wherever possible.

 Crowthers Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Crowthers has been recorded under many different variations, including Crowder, Crowther, Crouder, Crowdder, Crodare, Crowdair, Crowdere, Crowthers, Crouder, Croader, Croather, Crother, Crawther, Craudder, Crauther, Crauder, Craudair, Crothair, Crowthair, Crowthare, Croder, Crouter, Crowter and many more.

 Early Notables of the Crowthers family (pre 1700)